Genealogy of Jesus (Part one)

 Galatians 3: 26–29, “For ye are all children of God by faith in Jesus Christ.
 For as many of you that have been baptized in Christ have put on Christ.
 There is nether Jew nor Greek, there is neither bond or free, there is neither male nor female: for ye are all one in Jesus Christ.
 And if ye be Abraham’s seed and heirs according to the promise”.

-Because Jesus was born of Judah or even Levi, did not qualify Him to be our King of Kings and Lord of Lords.
+Because Jesus was born physically of Judah or even Levi, did not qualify Him to be our King of Kings and Lord of Lords.
 According to what Paul said in Galatians 3:26–29.
 Genealogy doesn’t enter into God’s purpose.
 Lineage doesn’t qualify anyone.
-Because Jesus was born of the linage of Judah didn’t qualify him for the Scepter.
+Because Jesus was born, as it was supposed, of the linage of Judah didn’t qualify him for the Scepter.
 Even Jesus didn’t have a head start.
 He set the example for all of us.

 .The expression “Our Lord sprang out of Judah” is recorded in Hebrews 7: 14.
 The subject of what is stated starts in

 Heb.
 6:20, “Whither the forerunner for us entered, even Jesus, made a High Priest for ever after the order of Melchisedec”.

 Hebrews 7:3, “Without Father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the son of God; abideth a priest continually”.

 This order is no longer reckoned by genealogy and does not pertain to the flesh.
 The priesthood is not like the former Levitical priesthood, which was interrupted by death.
 Jesus entered into the order of Melchisedec and became our High Priest forever into an endless life.
 Why?